mkishi1221/mkishi1221.github.io/_includes/cv.md

 Worked at a machine translation consultancy focused on industry-specific solutions, combining language expertise with product design to deliver practical, cost-saving tools.

 - Led the design of machine translation products, including a Japanese menu translation system that cut restaurant translation costs by 50%.
-- Redesigned Toyota’s vehicle repair manuals for a digital-first experience, deployed globally.
+- Led the redesign of Toyota’s vehicle repair manuals for a digital-first experience, deployed globally.
-- Created a content management tool for Konami, supporting global coordination between copywriters and translators.
+- Led the development of a content management tool for Konami, supporting global coordination between copywriters and translators.
 - Built data extraction algorithms in TypeScript that reduced customer service errors at car dealerships by 60%.

 ### Language Analyst